AbbySchools Middle School Conference September 22, 2017

 Proudly hosted by Colleen & Gordie Howe Middle School

 Our conference theme this year is Inquiry: This is Howe we do it! where we are planning to build on last year’s Maker-space day by offering sessions around what our colleagues are doing around the redesigned curriculum.
-The idea is to have teachers be ‘students for a day’ to learn what their colleagues are accomplishing in their classrooms with the redesigned curriculum.
+The notion is to have teachers be ‘students for a day’ to learn what their colleagues are accomplishing in their classrooms with the redesigned curriculum.

 Keynote: Howe To Create 19th Century Classrooms.
 Presented by Dean Shareski